12 Awesome Free Persona Templates

 There is also no save functionality on the site as your persona is emailed to you within half an hour of completing the process.
 The lack graphical formatting or a one page summary does limit the use of the tool, but it can be used to help start the persona building process.

-4. Up Close & Persona: A free app that asks you questions to help you understand what motivates your audience.
+9. Up Close & Persona: A free persona template app that asks you questions to help you understand what motivates your audience.
 The interface is simple to use, though some of the questions have too few pre-set answers (e.g. there are only 3 age ranges).
 The app does have a fairly extensive range of questions and displays the full persona when you submit at the end.
 The persona is also emailed to you, but it would benefit from a 1 page summary of the persona rather than having to scroll down through multiple pages.

-5. Userforge: One of the most flexible tools for collaborative user persona development.
+10. Userforge: One of the most flexible tools for collaborative user persona template development.
 By using URLs rather than static documents it allows everyone to easily access the latest iteration of your user personas.
 The wizard only asks a few simple questions, but you can then add as many sections as you need using your own headings for a comprehensive user persona.

 Learningspacetoolkit: This is a great free resource website which includes PDF guides on creating personas and running workshops to create user personas.

 There are some excellent free persona templates here to help you create your buyer personas.
-To get the most from personas see my article how to create a buyer persona to improve conversions.
+To get the most from personas learn how to create a buyer persona to improve conversions.
 This will help you conduct a customer journey analysis to significantly improve your sales and revenues.
 Although it’s not an easy process and it will take some time to complete, it will definitely be worth the effort as you should see substantial benefits for your organisation.

-- About the author: Neal provides digital optimisation consultancy services and has worked for brands such as Deezer.com, Foxybingo.com, Very.co.uk and partypoker.com.
-He identifies areas for improvement using a combination of approaches including web analytics, heuristic analysis, customer journey mapping, usability testing, and Voice of Customer feedback.
+- About the author: Neal provides digital marketing optimisation consultancy services and has worked for brands such as Deezer.com, Foxybingo.com, Very.co.uk, partypoker.com and Bgo.com.
+He uses a variety of techniques, including web analytics, personas, customer journey analysis and customer feedback to improve a website’s conversion rate.

-- Neal has had articles published on website optimisation on Usabilla.com and as an ex-research and insight manager on the GreenBook Blog research website.
-If you wish to contact Neal please send an email to firstname.lastname@example.org.
-You can follow Neal on Twitter @northresearch and view his LinkedIn profile.
+- Neal has had articles published on website optimisation on CXL and Usabilla.com.
+As an ex-market research and insight manager he also had posts published on the GreenBook Blog research website.
+If you wish to contact us please send an email to firstname.lastname@example.org.
+You can follow uson Twitter @conversionupl, see Neal’s LinkedIn profile or connect on Facebook.